-Elroy Air was founded in 2016 by Dave Merrill and Clint Cope in Novemer 2016 to explore aerial applications which could be serviced by a large UAV aircraft.
-According to Forbes magazine, by February 2019 Elroy Air had succeeded in raising at total of $9.2 million U.S. dollars and has a target date of 2020 to bring their cargo UAV into service.
-The aircraft will fly autonomously and be able to pick up and drop off up to 500 lbs (225 kg) and travel a maximum distance of 300 miles (500 km) in one flight.
+Elroy Air was founded by Dave Merrill and Clint Cope in November 2016 to explore aerial applications which could be serviced by a large uncrewed aircraft system (UAS).
+According to Forbes magazine, by February 2019 Elroy Air had succeeded in raising at total of $9.2 million U.S. dollars.
+The Chaparral technology demonstrator made its first hover flight on Aug.
+14, 2019.
+The production aircraft, the Chaparral C1, will fly autonomously and be able to pick up and drop off up to 500 lb (225 kg) and travel a maximum distance of 300 miles (500 km) in one flight.

 A Cessna Caravan, the workhorse of small air freight carriers, consumes 50 gallons (189 L) of fuel an hour; the Elroy aircraft will burn 3 to 5, (11.35 to 18.29 L) says Merrill.
 A Cessna Caravan can carry a maximum of 4,000 pounds (1,840 kg), but Merrill says a significant portion of package carriers’ flights aren’t fully loaded and potential customers have indicated that 500 pounds (225 kg) is a “sweet spot.”